paretoman/votekit/tutorial/election.md

 ## Election Results

-The election results are all the data you need for making explanations.
-They are output by the election step in the sim.
-They are input for the visualizers.
+The election results are all the data that went into and came out of an election.
+The sim adds more information that helps with visualization and sends that to the visualizers.
 They are composed of several parts:

-* electionOptions
+* electionPhaseOptions
 * geometry
 * votes - see [VoteCasters](voteCasters.md) for more explanation.
   * preferencesLists